 Prudential RideLondon Classique

-With a prize pot of €100,000, the RideLondon Classique is one of the most lucrative one-day races in women’s cycling.
+With a prize pot of €100,000, the RideLondon Classique the most lucrative one-day races in women’s cycling.
 Its status as a UCI Women’s WorldTour race also lends to its prestige.

 The race kicks off on Saturday August 3, and riders will race over a 5.5km circuit in the city centre.
 The loop begins on The Mall, in St James’ Park, travels up Constitution Hill and turns at the top onto Birdcage Walk.

 The riders will pass Big Ben, then turn left to Whitehall and then onto the Strand, through Trafalgar Square and Admirality Arch before returning to The Mall.

 Tom Boonen won the 2016 RideLondon-Surrey Classic.
 Photo by Graham Watson.

 Attracting professional riders from around the world, the men’s RideLondon Classic sees the peloton race over a 200km route out of London, into Surrey and back to The Mall.
 It is also the richest one-day race in the world, with a prize pool of €100,000.

 The race made history when it became the first British men’s road race to obtain UCI WorldTour status on 30th June 2017, despite that year’s race being only the sixth edition.

 This year’s event will take place on Sunday August 4.
 Crowds can gather at the start in Bushy Park, at the Mall or anywhere else along the route – and the race will be televised live on a screen at Green Park.

 Last year’s edition was won by current German national road race champion Pascal Ackermann (Bora-Hansgrohe), whilst in 2017 the prize went to Norwegian Alexander Kristoff (Katusha-Alpecin).